seanbreckenridge/exobrain/src/content/notes/media/online_databases.md

 Average metadata, tons of downtime, generally not a great experience:

 - <https://myanimelist.net/> - however, im personally invested a lot and have a lot of the domain knowledge of how the site works here, and am friends with a lot of the power users.
-Moving away from MAL is something that Im actively working on.
+Moving away from MAL is something Ive tried to do a few times, but havent for one reason or another.